LimePoint/opschain-docs/docs/reference/opschain_and_mintpress.md

+---
+sidebar_position: 7
+description: OpsChain bundles the MintPress SDK and this guide is intended for existing MintPress customers.
+---

-# Using OpsChain and MintPress together
+# OpsChain and MintPress

 This document covers the relationship between OpsChain and MintPress.